 Driving in Tuscany is part of the reason for going.
 It’s the best way to see this incredible landscape at any time of year.
 Every season has its own special colours.
 And subtle changes in topography.
 In Tuscany, every trip offers a new viewing opportunity.
 Head for Val D’Orcia and take a drive between Pienza and Montepulciano.
 Or drive along the winding roads of the Chianti, immersed in vineyards and olive groves.
 Mount Argentario in the Maremma is the best spot for coastal drives.

 Find out about the best scenic drives in Tuscany.

 Tuscany has its fair share of Medieval towns.
 Beautifully maintained and restored they seem so untroubled by the passing of time that you could be walking around in the middle ages.
 The most famous is San Gimignano with its impressive house towers that create its famous silhouette.
 Among the most scenic ones are Cortona, Certaldo Alto and enchanting Volterra, the splendid Massa Marittima and of course Siena with its gorgeous Piazza del Campo.

 Want more trip ideas?
 Explore some of the most charming small towns in Tuscany, Italy.

 Climb an ancient tower

-From Giotto’s bell tower in Florence to Boccaccio’s house in Certaldo Alto, there are plenty of atmospheric towers to climb in Tuscany.
+From Giotto’s bell tower in Florence to the Torre Grossa in San Gimignano and Boccaccio’s house in Certaldo Alto, there are plenty of atmospheric towers to climb in Tuscany.
 Aside from the thrill of being inside a centuries old tower, one of the best reasons to do this is the view.
 These towers usually dominate the town so you’ll get breathtaking views and of course an amazing spot for a selfie!